 My teaching philosophy focuses on two primary benefits from the Teacher-as-Scholar/Scientist model.
 The first is perhaps more widely-known and agreed upon in higher education: having those who teach be experts at the forefronts of their fields helps keep topics relevant to what is coming (rather than what's past), facilitates deliberative (or "deep") learning, and helps ensure that the learning process will be contextualized within broader knowledge of where the field is likely to move.
 While this requires a bit more "self-starting" on the part of the student, it is a well-established process that helps students "learn how to learn," a critical skill for professional success.

 Regardless of whether your plans include professional work or continued academic study, those with whom students will be working overwhelmingly will not be professional teachers.
 Most will not have any training in educational methods and learning models.
 They will, however, have at least some substantive expertise in their respective fields.
 The Teacher-as-Scholar/Scientist model helps prepare students for the reality of modern professional life by providing this "practical" experience of adapting to learning and working independently.
-With the important advantage of the "net" of doing so in the academic environment, where there still is time to learn.
+With the important advantage of the "net" of doing so in the academic environment.